ForesightAdamNowacki/DeepNeuralNetworksImageClassificationR/README.md

 ----------
 # DeepNeuralNetworksRepoR

-Deep Neural Networks using Keras and Tensorflow-GPU in R. A repository devoted to binary and multi-class classification issues in recognizing objects in images.
+Deep Neural Networks using Keras and Tensorflow-GPU in R. The repository is devoted to binary and multi-class object classification issues in images data.

 ----------
 # Scripts description